Using Machine Learning for Particle Track Identification in the CLAS12 Detector: CLAS12 Detector

-The CLAS12\cite{Burkert:2020akg} detector is built around a six-coil toroidal magnet which divides the active detection into six azimuthal regions, called "sectors".
+The CLAS12\cite{Burkert:2020akg} detector is built around a six-coil toroidal magnet which divides the active detection into six azimuthal regions, called ``sectors''.
 The torus coils are approximately planar.
 Each sector subtends an azimuthal range of 60$^\circ$ from the mid-plane of one coil to the mid-plane of the adjacent coil.
-The “sector mid-plane” is an imaginary plane which bisects the sector’s azimuth.
+The “sector mid-plane” is an imaginary plane that bisects the sector’s azimuth.

-Charged particles in the CLAS12 detector are tracked using drift chambers\cite{Mestayer:2020saf} inside the toroidal magnetic field.
-There are six identical independent drift chamber systems in CLAS12 (one for each azimuthal sector).
-Each sector of drift chambers consists of three chambers (called "regions"), shown in Figure~\ref{dc:geometrysketch} b) separated from each other along the beam direction.

-Each region of drift chambers consists of two parts called super-layers with wires in each super-layer running at 6$^\circ$ relative to the main axis of the chambers, shown on Figure~\ref{dc:geometry} b).
+Charged particles in the CLAS12 detector are tracked using drift chambers\cite{Mestayer:2020saf} inside the toroidal magnetic field (Figure \ref{dc:geometry}).
+There are six identical independent drift chamber systems in CLAS12 (one for each azimuthal sector); each of them consists of three chambers (called ``regions'') separated from each other along the beam direction, as shown in Figure~\ref{dc:geometrysketch}a.
+Each region consists of two parts called super-layers with wires in each super-layer running at 6$^\circ$ relative to the main axis of the chambers, shown in Figure~\ref{dc:geometrysketch}b.
 Particles passing through the drift chambers leave a signal in the wires.

-\paragraph{Reconstruction Procedure} Reconstruction of tracks from the hits in drift chamber relies on separating hits that belong to a track by removing background hits, then trying to fit the track using Kalman-Filter to measure track parameters (momentum, and angles).
-An example is shown in Figure~\ref{event:view}, where three example events are shown with all clusters reconstructed in one of the sectors of drift chamber, the dark colored clusters belong to a particle track reconstructed by conventional Kalman-Filter.
-The lighter colored clusters are background noise that were not reconstructed as tracks.

-\paragraph{Motivation} Tracking is the most computationally intensive part of data reconstruction in CLAS12 (about ~94\% of the reconstruction time).
-The conventional algorithm first identifies clusters in each super-layer.
-The track candidates are formed by considering all combinations of 6 clusters (one from each super layer).
-For each track candidate the algorithm determines initial momentum (by polynomial fit) and then processes it iteratively through Kalman-Filter to get the momentum and quality of the fit.
-The tracks that do not pass quality criteria are discarded.
-In a high-luminosity environment there are many plausible combination of clusters that can form a track and all of them have to be considered.

-The purpose of this work is to investigate a machine learning approach to identifying tracks from combinatorial track candidates.